I never understood why people would wake up in the still of the night to go running until I started participating in my first 5km run!

 It was a beautiful day to run!
 I saw a beautiful red sun rise and paused to admire it.
 I captured it with my Samsung mobile phone, but the photo probably does not do it justice.
 The sun reminded me of the heat that follows and pushed me to make the kilometres before the scorching heat makes it harder to run.

 Always the consummate Blogger, I took pictures along the way so I could write this post, like this sign that spoke of the humble beginnings of a garden city.
 It reminded me of LKY – his passing still fresh in my memories.

-Seasoned runners say that running clears their mind.
-I believe it because as I walked and ran the 10 kilometres, my thoughts cleared and a new post was inspired.
+Seasoned runners say that running clears their minds.
+I believe it because as I walked and ran the 10 kilometers, my thoughts cleared and a new post was inspired.
 Read about these inspired reflections in this post — 10 Reasons Parents should Run 10km.

 Although I could not feel my legs at the end of my 10km run, I felt a great sense of accomplishment.
 And I am very satisfied that I met my goals with plenty of time to spare before the Kids Dash!:

 - I did not faint